lavanet/lava/x/dualstaking/README.md

 ### RedelegateFlag

-In case of validator redelegation we want to make sure the dual staking module dont take action.
-This is with [antehandler](ante/ante_handler.go), whenever a redelegation msg is running, RedelegateFlag is marked true and the hooks will ignore the delegation changes.
-Note: The RedelegateFlag is an on memory flag (not on state).
+To prevent the dual staking module from taking action in the case of validator redelegation, we utilize the [antehandler](ante/ante_handler.go).
+When a redelegation message is being processed, the RedelegateFlag is set to true, and the hooks will disregard any delegation changes.
+It is important to note that the RedelegateFlag is stored in memory and not in the chain’s state.

 ## Parameters